raspberrypilearning/editor-make-a-face/en/step_4.md

 --- /code ---

+## Now run your code

-**Test:** Experiment with changing the stroke colour and thickness or removing it, then run your code to see the results.
+Experiment with changing the stroke colour and thickness or removing it, then run your code to see the results.

+Confirm the observable result.